 While radiators aren’t made of steel, they can have steel parts.
 If your radiator has steel covers or ends, bring that to the scrap yard in a separate pile as you’ll likely be able to scrap it as well (but at a lower price than your “clean” radiator).
 As of December 2017, radiator scrap ends had a scrap value of $0.55 per pound.

 When Not to Scrap a Radiator

 If your radiator is still in good working condition, you may find that the radiator’s resale value is higher than the scrap value.
 This is most likely to be the case if your radiator is made of cast iron.
-A search for cast iron radiators on sites like eBay and Craigslist finds old cast iron radiators selling for hundreds of dollars!
-Old cast iron radiators may also have historic and collectible value as well.
-You may find it to be worth your time by first trying to resell your old cast iron radiator.
+A search for cast iron radiators on sites like eBay and Craigslist finds old cast iron radiators selling for hundreds of dollars.
+Cast iron radiators in working condition are used for home restoration and may also have historic and collectible value as well.

-If you don’t want to scrap your old radiator, you can also use one of these sites to search for a recycling organization:
+If you don’t want to scrap your old radiator and it isn’t in good enough condition to sell, you can also use one of the following sites to search for a recycling organization: